25 Mar How To Use DIY Covid-19 Testing Kits For Employees

 When collecting the tests, be certain to use gloves and face masks when accepting samples from staff and packing them for laboratory processing.

 Be mindful that this is just a general overview of the DIY testing process, and that practices vary between kits/labs.
 Any instruction indicated on your kit should supersede the advice outlined here.

 What are the advantages of hiring professional medical services over DIY Covid-19 testing kits?

-On-site medical service providers like Concierge MD LA are your professional Covid-19 employee testing option.
+On-site medical service providers like Concierge MD are your professional Covid-19 employee testing option.
 Listed below are just a few reasons they are worth consideration:

 - DIY tests are restricted from use in some states, and are not fully FDA-approved